Haiyun314/PINN-2dNSEs/README.md

 **Test Result**

-left side is the velocity field. right hand side is the pressure field.
+Left side is the velocity field.
+Right hand side is the pressure field.
 ![Lid-Driven](./image/Lid-Driven.gif)